ihaseebshah/Resume-CV/README.md

 # Resume-CV

-Resume for Cybersecurity and IT GRC, 27001 Auditing or Implementation is uploaded.
+Resume for Cybersecurity and IT GRC, Linux System Administrator, ISO 27001 Lead Implementer and Auditor is uploaded.